These Are the Voyages...: Critical response

 The death of Tucker was another point of controversy.
 Salem described the development as "a major character is pointlessly killed off in service of a pointless plot device," a complaint echoed by IGN.
 Actor Connor Trinneer, who played Trip, said during a convention appearance that the character had "gotten out of much worse scrapes than that," and the death seemed forced.
 The writers, Trinneer contended, wanted to kill off a character to "get the fans talking," and so Trip was killed off simply to manipulate viewers.
 Several critics ended their reviews by saying that whether fans would be disappointed or pleased by the episode, the majority of casual viewers would not care one way or another.
-WhatCulture ranked this episode the 19th worst episode of Star Trek, while ScreenRant called it the worst episode of the entire franchise up to 2017.
-In 2009, Den of Geek, while acknowledging critiques of the finale, said "These Are the Voyages...'" was the tenth best episode of the series, praising the inclusion of Riker and Troi and remarking the "undeniable joy in seeing the familiar and beloved characters back on screen."

 Newspapers covering Enterprise's cancellation and its final episode often said the failure of Enterprise was evidence that the franchise had moved too far from its roots and grown too dark.
-Andy Dehnhart of MSNBC said that "while the writers and production designers deserve credit for offering worlds that were perhaps slightly more believable, they lost the fantastic, wondrous approach to space travel that The Next Generation borrowed from the original Star Trek and then perfected."
+Andy Dehnart of MSNBC said that "while the writers and production designers deserve credit for offering worlds that were perhaps slightly more believable, they lost the fantastic, wondrous approach to space travel that The Next Generation borrowed from the original Star Trek and then perfected."
 USA Today's Michael Peck said that without the "dreams" of earlier series, "Star Trek becomes just another television drama."
 Melanie McFarland of the Seattle Post-Intelligencer, meanwhile, said the show "never found the sense of uniqueness within the Trek universe that every version that came before it possessed."

+Den of Geek, while acknowledging critiques of the finale, said "These Are the Voyages..." was the tenth best episode of the series, praising the inclusion of Riker and Troi and remarking the "undeniable joy in seeing the familiar and beloved characters back on screen."
+Den of Geek later ranked it 6th on its list of the 15 worst episodes of all Star Trek.

+WhatCulture ranked this episode the 19th worst episode of all Star Trek, CBR rated it 4th worst and ScreenRant called it the worst episode of the entire franchise to-date.
+CNET polled fans at the 50th anniversary Star Trek convention in Las Vegas, and "These Are the Voyages..." was voted the worst episode of all Star Trek.